 No one is going to stumble upon you singing in the shower and automatically make you a star.
 If you want to be discovered, you need to put something out into the world for all to hear.
 Many singers and bands will start by recording a demo.

-A demo will have a small selection of songs on it, recorded professionally by a music producer and showcasing the very best of your skills.
-Even if you aren’t trying to be a major star, it’s still a good idea to have a demo.
-It will be something under your belt for snagging any kind of professional and paid singing work.
+A demo will have a small selection of songs on it, recorded professionally by a music producer.
+It will showcase the very best of your skills.
+Even if you aren’t trying to be a major star, it’s still a good idea to make a demo.
+Having a demo under your belt is beneficial for snagging any kind of professional and paid singing work.

 Be cautious about putting all your money into recording a demo too early in your training.
 With more professional singing practice, your vocals are bound to get stronger and your songs better.

 Stage fright be gone – if you truly want to make a singing career work, you need to get off the street and onto the stage.
 Any gig is great to get you started.
 You can even kickstart your singing career at karaoke bars.
-Karaoke and open mic singing will help you come to grips with using the microphone in a live setting and help you learn how to calm your nerves.
+Karaoke and open mic singing will help you come to grips with using the microphone in a live setting.
+They also help you learn how to calm your nerves.

 When you are ready to move into a more professional setting, you can look at bagging shows at private functions and parties, sporting events, live music nights, bars and clubs – whatever is on the menu!